Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Get Kevin Yien’s PRD template: [Google Doc]

-4. Asana’s PRD template
+5. Asana’s PRD template

 Get Asana’s PRD template: [Google Doc]

-Asana’s Product Requirements Document (PRD) template Asana call their equivalent of a PRD a “Spec Template”.
-It has a well thought through problem definition, and then is very lightweight for the definition of the solution and release plans.
-The focus is very much on defining the problem to be solved and giving teams context with three notable features.
+Asana call their equivalent of a PRD a “Spec Template”.
+It has a well thought through problem definition, and then is very lightweight on the definition of the solution and on release plans.

 Firstly, it has structured formats for problem statements and hypotheses.
 Whilst these are fairly similar, having a clear idea of who you are building this, why they will value it, and the impact this will have on the business is the fundamental rationale you have for building a feature.